mehmeterdemvural/React-Native-Repositories/toDoApp/README.md

-# Code Work App
+# To Do App

 ## Description

-In this application developed with React Native, a job posting application is simulated.
+In this application developed with React Native, a to-do list application is simulated.

-You must register to use the application.
-Therefore, the application opens with the login page.
-If you are not registered, there is a link that will take you to the registration page.
-These connections are made using [Stack Navigation](https://reactnavigation.org/).

-Data entry during the registration process and login was made using [Formik](https://www.npmjs.com/package/formik).
-[Yup](https://www.npmjs.com/package/yup) was used in form validation processes.
-[Firebase Auth](https://firebase.google.com/) was used for registration and login processes.
+It is not necessary to register and log in to use the application.
+The application does not have any external dependencies.

-When the application is logged in, a notification is sent to the user using [React Native Flash Message](https://www.npmjs.com/package/react-native-flash-message).
-User information was also saved on the device using [React Native Async Storage](https://www.npmjs.com/package/@react-native-async-storage/async-storage).
-Thus, the user is automatically logged in every time the application is opened.
+When the application is opened, the to do list appears.
+There is a field at the bottom of the opened page where data can be entered.
+When data is entered from this field (Empty data entry and re-entering the same data are not allowed, in which case a warning will appear).
+The data is added to the to do list.
+At the same time, the corresponding data is also saved on the device using [React Native Async Storage](https://www.npmjs.com/package/@react-native-async-storage/async-storage).
+Thus, there is no data loss when the application is closed.

-After this, a [Drawer Navigation](https://reactnavigation.org/) structure greets us in the application.
-The first page that opens is the page containing all job postings.
-FlatList is used on this page and the first part of the data taken from [The Muse API](https://www.themuse.com/developers/api/v2) is shown.
-There are buttons at the bottom of the page that will direct you to pages containing other advertisements.
-When these buttons are clicked, other data is taken from the API and shown to the user.
-When the user clicks on these advertisements, the user is directed to the advertisement page.
-On this page, the user can apply to the job posting or favorite the posting.
-When the user applies to a job posting or favorites a job posting, that job posting is added to the relevant pages in Drawer Navigation.
-Additionally, there is a sign on the home page indicating that an application has been made to that job posting or that the job posting has been added to favorites.
-By entering the job posting, the user can withdraw his application and remove the job posting from his favorites.
-Since all of these transactions are recorded, the relevant transactions are not lost when the application is closed and opened.
+When you click on a to do, the to do is crossed out and its style changes.
+When clicked again, it returns to its previous state.
+If you press long on a todo, a warning appears on the screen that the todo will be deleted.
+If this warning is acknowledged, the to do will be deleted.

-While data is being pulled from the API and an error is encountered, Loading and Error animations are shown using [Lottie React Native](https://www.npmjs.com/package/lottie-react-native).
+As data is pulled from storage, loading animations are shown using [Lottie React Native](https://www.npmjs.com/package/lottie-react-native).

-Finally, user information can be accessed and the logout process can be configured from the Profile page in Drawer Navigation.

-> **Note**: This application uses [Firebase](https://firebase.google.com/) as its database.
-If you encounter an Error animation when you install the application, you will probably need to re-do the Firebase integration.

 ## Preview